Sex education: South Korea

-In South Korea, sex education began in some schools in the 1960s, and has been officially taught in public schools since 1984.
+In South Korea, sex education began in some schools in the 1960s and has been officially taught in public schools since 1984.
 A 2007 revision to the School Health Act made health education a mandatory subject in all grade schools, within which topics regarding gender equality, safe sex practices, and sexual ethics were included.
 Currently, all primary and secondary schools are required to include at least 15 hours of sex education in every school year, though 12 hours can be replaced with other subjects using each school's discretion.

 According to a 2020 study, 81% of primary school students reported receiving sex education.
 Sex education was reportedly superficial and focused mostly on biological topics, such as bodily changes during puberty, the process of reproduction, the anatomy of the reproductive system, and menstruation.
 Contraception and prevention of sexual violence were also covered.
-Most of the participants in the study were unsatisfied with the current state of sex education, and believed it was ineffective.
+Most of the participants in the study were unsatisfied with the current state of sex education and believed it was ineffective.

-Sex education in schools has been subject to controversy, and has drawn criticisms from both conservative and feminist groups.
+Sex education in schools has been subject to controversy and has drawn criticisms from both conservative and feminist groups.
 A standardized guideline on sex education published by the Ministry of Education in 2015 was later withdrawn after being criticized for "poor quality".
 Some Christian associations and parent groups have protested against in-depth sex education, specifically regarding reproductive rights and homosexuality.
 In one case, a demonstration on the correct use of a condom at a school was suspended due to complaints.
 The South Korean government has censored books regarding sex education due to pressure from conservative and parent groups.
 MBC reported that 67 out of 68 censored sex education books were "harmless", however.

 Conservative and Christian groups in South Korea oppose comprehensive sexuality education (CSE), claiming it could encourage early sexualization(조기 성애화, jogi seongaehwa).
 However, there is no evidence to support their claims.
 In contrast to the United States, where teenage pregnancy has decreased due to the strengthening of sex education focused on contraception, the problem of teenage unwed mothers due to unintended pregnancies is serious in South Korea.

 Also, sex education in South Korea does not teach about the existence of LGBT.
-This has been criticised internationally and by LGBT rights groups in South Korea.
+This has been criticized internationally and by LGBT rights groups in South Korea.

-Some South Korean parents, who want to properly educate their children about sex, rely on private education for sex education because of unsatisfactory sex education in schools.
+Some South Korean parents, who want to educate their children about sex properly, rely on private education for sex education because of unsatisfactory sex education in schools.